borela/presentable/README.md

 import React, { Component } from 'react' import {
   presentable,
-  resolvePresenter,
-  resolvePresentableData
+  resolveView,
+  resolveViewData
 } from 'presentable'

-class SomePresenter extends Component {
+class SomeView extends Component {
   render() {
     let {
       // You can access the view model instance directly if you need it, but
       // try to avoid it at all costs. instance
-    } = this.props.presentable
+    } = this.props.viewModel
     // ...
   }
 }

 @presentable
-class SomeComponent extends Component {
+class SomeViewModel extends Component {
-  // Optionally you can define the “getPresentableData” method if you need to
+  // Optionally you can define this method if you need to transform/filter the
-  // transform/filter the props and state being passed to the view.
-The default
+  // props and state being passed to the view.
+The default implementation is as
-  // implementation is as follows: getPresentableData() {
+  // follows:
+  getViewData() {
-    return resolvePresentableData(this)
+    return resolveViewData(this)
   }

-  // Optionally you can define the method “getPresenter” so that a custom logic
+  // Optionally you can define this method to use a custom logic to locate the
-  // can be used to locate the view.
-The default implementation is as follows: getPresenter() {
+  // view.
+The default implementation is as follows: getView() {
-    return resolvePresenter(this)
+    return resolveView(this)
   }

-  // The render method doesn’t need to be implemented; It’ll look for the method
-  // “getPresenter” to decide which presenter to use.
 }
 ```